Dorthu/FuelEconomizer/README.md

 That's fine, I wrote a mobile-focused frontend [over here](https://github.com/Dorthu/EconomizerWeb) which should get you started!
 At present, registration is by request only, and not self-serve (message me and I'll get you set up).

+## License

+Fuel Economizer is licensed under the GNU GPL 3.
+See COPYING for the full text of the license.